denguir/Sensors-Big-Data-pipeline-/README.md

 The Brussels government, wanting to lay claim to the title of smart city, has initiated a project where it will equip a modest number of households and public buildings with such sensors.
 The project consists in implementing a Big Data Management & Analytics (BDMA) platform that will store, manage and analyze this sensor data.
 The project is divided into two phases:
-1. In Phase I, you need to design the Big Data Management pipeline that will be used to store and manage the sensor data, as well as implement certain batch and streaming queries for the pipeline in order to show its feasibility.
+1. In Phase I, you need to design the Big Data Management pipeline that will be used to store and manage the sensor data, as well as implement certain batch and streaming queries for the pipeline in order to show its feasibility. `The report can be found in the docs folder`.
 2. In Phase II, you will employ Machine Learning methods on actual sensor data in order to build a model of the data that can be used for predictions.

 ## Big Data Management pipeline (Phase I)